 Like the name suggests, the Doosra is pretty much the opposite of the off-spinners’ stock ball.

 While the traditional off-break delivery turns into the right-handed batsman, the doosra spins the other way, more like a traditional leg-spinner.

 Pakistani bowler Saqlain Mushtaq invented this variation.
 Muttiah Muralitharan and Harbhajan Singh popularised this technique as well.

 The ball is generally gripped such that the index and middle fingers are just touching the seam, and the thumb may rest on the ball.

 At the point of release, the wrist must be bent inwards just a little bit, and the ball is spun just like an off-spinner.

 The carrom ball is known to have been introduced to the game of cricket by Jack Iverson, of Australia, back in the 1940s.

 However, it was re-introduced to the sport, in 2008, by Ajantha Mendis and further popularised by Ravichandran Ashwin.

-A carrom ball is bowled by flicking it between the thumb and a bent middle finger to spin the ball.
-The release is similar to the action of flicking the striker in a game of carrom, and hence, the delivery is named after the game.
+A carrom ball is bowled by flicking it between the thumb and a bent middle finger.
+This makes the ball spin.
+The release is similar to the action of flicking the striker in a game of carrom, as th name suggests.